Pearl

 Treatment May also be bleached, dyed, chemically treated or irradiated.
 These Pearls are also classified as composite gemstones. explanation Used for production.
 Other optional treatments are occasionally used to improve and/or change the colour and/or create uniformity.
 Care Instructions After each wear, wipe beads with a soft cloth to prevent the build-up of oils or other substances.
 If necessary, clean gently with a damp cloth.
 Steam Cleaning No Ultrasonic Cleaning No

-Pearl (Blue Freshwater Cultured Pearl, Golden Freshwater Cultured Pearl, Mystic Freshwater Cultured Pearl)
+Pearl (Blue Freshwater Cultured Pearl, Blue Mabe Pearl, Golden Freshwater Cultured Pearl, Mystic Freshwater Cultured Pearl, Red Freshwater Cultured Pearl)

 Treatment Dyeing explanation Generally used to emphasise and improve colour Care Instructions After each wear, wipe beads with a soft cloth to prevent the build-up of oils or other substances.
 If necessary, clean gently with a damp cloth.
 Steam Cleaning No Ultrasonic Cleaning No

-Pearl (Black Freshwater Cultured Keshi Pearl, Golden Kabira South Sea Pearl, Keshi Pearl, Purple Ming Pearl, Rainbow Freshwater Cultured Pearl)
+Pearl (Black Freshwater Cultured Keshi Pearl, Golden Kabira South Sea Pearl, Keshi Pearl, Peach-coloured Ming Pearl, Pink Ming Pearl, Platin Akoya Pearl, Purple Ming Pearl, Rainbow Freshwater Cultured Pearl)

 Treatment None explanation N/A Care Instructions After each wear, wipe beads with a soft cloth to prevent the build-up of oils or other substances.
 If necessary, clean gently with a damp cloth.
 Steam Cleaning No Ultrasonic Cleaning No

-Pearl (Akoya Pearl, Freshwater pearl, Freshwater pearl, Golden South Sea Pearl, Imperial Pearl, Kasumigaura Baroque Pearl, Kasumigaura Pearl, Ming Pearl, Royal Peach-coloured Ming Pearl, Royal Pink Ming Pearl, Royal Purple Ming Pearl, Royal White Ming Pearl, Silver South Sea Pearl, South Sea Pearl, Tahitian Pearl, White South Sea Pearl)
+Pearl (Akoya Pearl, Freshwater pearl, Golden South Sea Pearl, Imperial Pearl, Kasumigaura Baroque Pearl, Kasumigaura Pearl, Ming Pearl, Royal Peach-coloured Ming Pearl, Royal Pink Ming Pearl, Royal Purple Ming Pearl, Royal White Ming Pearl, Silver South Sea Pearl, South Sea Pearl, Tahitian Pearl, White Freshwater Cultured Pearl, White South Sea Pearl)

 Treatment Bleaching, dyeing, chemical treatment or irradiation.
 Most pearls are cultured pearls. explanation Used to change, improve and/or uniform the colour.
 Care Instructions After each wear, wipe beads with a soft cloth to prevent the build-up of oils or other substances.
 If necessary, clean gently with a damp cloth.
 Steam Cleaning No Ultrasonic Cleaning No